Shellac and vinyl discs 1948-1971

 The early recordings were made on acetate discs which were send to Belgium for manufacture.
 Eventually they switched to reel to reel tapes and established a proper recording studio in Léopoldville.
-A network of wholesale dealers was established throughout the Belgian Congo, in Cameroun and in Brazzaville for the A.O.F.
-(French Central Africa).
-In order to expand business and avoid import tax in France’s African colonies the manufacture of discs was transferred from Belgium to France where they acquired a pressing plant in Paris.
+In order to expand business and avoid import tax in France’s African colonies the manufacture of discs was transferred from Belgium to France when they acquired a pressing plant in France.

-The Ngoma catalogue featured many of the most popular artists of what today is widely referred to as the first generation of musicians, like Wendo Kolosoy, Henri Bowane, Camille Mokoko, Manuel d’Oliveira, Léon Bukasa, Adou Elenga, Paul Mwanga and Camille Feruzi.
+The Ngoma catalogue featured many of the most popular artists of what today is widely referred to as the first generation of musicians, like Wendo Kolosoy, Henri Bowane, De Saio, Camille Mokoko, Manuel d’Oliveira, Léon Bukasa, Groupe San Salvador, Adou Elenga, Paul Mwanga and Camille Feruzi.
 Early Ngoma recordings typically featured the vocal and the acoustic guitar of a solo artists like Wendo Kolosoy on his early recordings.
-Eventually additional vocals, guitars, bass, clips and wind instruments were added to the recordings.
-The employment of additional musicians lead to the formation of permanent studio based orchestras like Beguen Band and Vedette Jazz.
+Eventually additional vocals, acoustic guitars, bass, clips, wind instruments and from 1952 an electric guitar was added to the recordings.
+The employment of additional musicians lead to the formation of permanent studio based orchestras like Groupe Rythmique Ngoma and Beguen Band.

-However, the deteriorating political and economical crisis in Congo in the early 1960s forced Nikis Cavvadias to suspend operations, close the studio and leave for France.
-Together with Alexandros Jéronimidis who had left Congo in 1959 he continued the Ngoma label with various series released on 45 rpm and 33 rpm vinyl discs which – by the early 1960s – had become the principal format for new releases.
-By the mid-1960s Ngoma established a distribution company, CEDDI, which also handled a number of other labels including the first releases on the Guinean Syliphone label.
+The deteriorating political and economic crisis in Congo in the early 1960s forced Nikis Cavvadias to suspend operations, close the studio and leave for France.
+Together with Alexandros Jéronimidis who had left Congo in 1959 he continued the Ngoma label with various new series released on 45 rpm and 33 rpm vinyl discs which – by the early 1960s – had become the principal format for new releases.
+In addition to the releases on the Ngoma label, the running of the pressing plant in Paris, Ngoma also established a distribution company, CEDDI, in the late 1960s, which also handled a number of other labels including releases on the Stenco label and the Guinean Syliphone label.

-Ngoma also re-released 32 singles (45 tours) from the Congolese Negro Festival label with the NF prefix in the 3500 series (Negro Festival NF 3501 to NF 3532).
+Ngoma also re-released 32 vinyl 45 rpm singles c.
+1970 from the Congolese Negro Festival label with the NF prefix in the 3500 series (Negro Festival NF 3501 to NF 3532).

 33 rpm albums